aerni/statamic-snipcart/README.md

 ## Currency Tags

-There are a handful of tags to get currency related data of the `default_currency` defined in the config.
+There are a handful of tags to get currency related data of the `currency` defined in the config.

 ```template
 {{ currency:code }} // e.g. 'USD'